colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-5.md

 +++
-title = "Making Four-In-A-Row - Part 5: Reorganisation"
-date = 2023-05-14T21:00:00Z
+title = "Making Four-In-A-Row Using JavaScript - Part 5: Reorganisation" date = 2023-05-14T21:00:00Z
 description = "Making changes to the work you've done so far in preparation for your four-in-a-row game's HTML5 Canvas front-end."
 +++